 The 75th Texas Legislature passed HB 2577, which charged TDHCA with the development and implementation of a statewide homebuyer education program to provide information and counseling to prospective homebuyers.
-In 1999, TDHCA created TSHEP to fulfill this mandate.
+In 1999, TDHCA created the Texas Statewide Homebuyer Education Program to fulfill this mandate.
 The program leverages the delivery of comprehensive homebuyer education by providing "train the trainer" courses to homebuyer counselors.